Celebrate Cinco de Mayo (or any Taco Tuesday!) with simply refreshing Skinny Margarita Popsicles made with just four ingredients.

 - popsicle molds, popsicle sticks

-- Whisk together the lime juice, orange juice, agave nectar and tequila.
+- Whisk together the lime juice, orange juice, honey and tequila.

 - Pour the liquid into the popsicle molds.
 Freeze the molds until the liquid begins to firm, about 2 hours, then insert the popsicle sticks.
 Continue freezing until the popsicles are solid, at least 10 hours.
 When ready to serve, run the molds under warm water to release the popsicles.

 - I’ve swapped fresh orange juice for the Triple Sec, but you can add a splash back in for the traditional booziness.

 - I like my margaritas more sour than sweet, so feel free to up the agave nectar if you want a sweeter popsicle.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!

 Did you try this recipe?